Innovations in Health Systems and Education Research

 Dr. Arlene Kent-Wilkinson - My research areas include mental health within offender populations, Indigenous health, forensic nursing education, and study abroad experiences.
 My expertise is in qualitative methodologies; specifically interpretive design (ID) and mixed methods.

-Dr. Tania Kristoff - I am interested in doing what I can as a researcher to support the achievement of Indigenous postsecondary students.
+Dr. Tania Kristoff - I am interested in using simulation as a teaching strategy, to promote clinical decision making and build confidence in nursing students.

 Dr. Mary Ellen Labrecque - My research focuses on rural and remote nursing practice (including advanced practice nursing) and the delivery of primary health care to address the determinants of health of populations in rural and remote communities.